dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 #### Lilliputian Wormtongue Water-Prick Torture

-> "I'm sorry.
-I'm sorry.
+> "I'm sorry I'm sorry.
 You want me to feel bad for wanting to excel
 > at life?
 And worse for becoming capable of transcending your
 > lilliputian wormtongue games?"